getsentry/symbolicator/docs/api/response.md

 # Symbolication Response

+## Native Response

-The response to a symbolication request is a JSON object which contains different data depending on the status of the symbolication job:
+The response to a native symbolication request is a JSON object which contains different data depending on the status of the symbolication job:

 - `pending`: Symbolication has not finished yet; try again later.
 This is only